pren1/pren1/README.md

 ### A programmer, a researcher, a learner, and most importantly, a problem solver.

 Welcome to my github page!

-Here you will see a bunch of interesting repos.
-Though they are not necessarily related to my research, they are fun enough for me to waste my spare time on.
+Here you will find a bunch of interesting repos.
+Though they are not necessarily related to my daily research, they are fun enough for me to waste my spare time on.

 ## 💡 Deep learning projects